-"I used to be a newspaper reporter 'till a few years before that, and I was missing the chance to write," Hanover said.
+few years before that, and I was missing the chance to write," Hanover said.
 "And I'm like, 'Listen, why hasn't he written a book?'
 And so after that, we met, and I talked him into writing."

 The two worked on a book recounting Behrend's time in Nazi Germany and his eventual escape to the United States.
-The book, Rebuilt from Broken Glass: A German winters just 16 miles away.
+The book, Rebuilt from Broken Glass: A German lenging circumstances.